tkansa/catFacts/README.md

 8. In the terminal make a component.
 Type: ng generate component cat-fact
 9. In app.component.html delete the boilerplate code and replace it with `<app-cat-fact></app-cat-fact>`
-10. Fire up you app.
+10. Fire up your app.
 In the terminal type: ng serve -o
 11. Make a cup of tea and wait patiently.
 12. Express mild amusement when your browser opens and the page says "cat-fact works!"
 13. In the cat-fact.component.ts import your service, and add it as a provider in your component, and add it to the constructor